RaphaelBonaccorsi/mavros_navigator/README.md

 # Mavros Navigator
-ROS 2 package for navigating using MavROS, it has a action server that receives PoseStamped waypoints and go to them.
+This repository is a Python-based ROS 2 Humble package that uses MAVROS for drone navigation.
+It includes an action server that accepts PoseStamped waypoints to guide the drone along a defined route.
+The package relies on ROS 2 communication and MAVROS integration with MAVLink-compatible flight controllers, and it is designed to be easy to deploy and customize.
 ## Architecture

 ![mavros_navigator_architecture](https://github.com/user-attachments/assets/213e5f83-22da-4fbd-9d50-acf7ad9ef12e)